-- (1) Elimination of the Washington Telephone Assistance Program (WTAP) funding; - (2) Increase in TANF grant standards by 9%; and - (3) Increase in the Food Assistance Program for Legal Immigrants (FAP) benefit amount to 100% of the Supplemental Nutrition Assistance Program (SNAP) benefit amount.
+- (1) Elimination of the Washington Telephone Assistance Program (WTAP) funding; - (2) Increase in TANF grant standards by 9%; - (3) Increase in FAP benefit amount to 100% of the SNAP benefit amount.

-Engrossed Substitute Senate Bill (ESSB) 5498 (Chapter 214, Laws of 2015), Revising the Uniform Interstate Family Support Act, adopted the 2008 version of UIFSA pursuant to the requirements of Public Law 113-183, the Preventing Sex Trafficking and Strengthening Families Act (pg.
+Engrossed Substitute Senate Bill (ESSB) 5498 (Chapter 214, Laws of 2015) Revising the Uniform Interstate Family Support Act, adopted the 2008 version of UIFSA pursuant to the requirements of Public Law 113-183, the Preventing Sex Trafficking and Strengthening Families Act (pg.
 4, supra), with an effective date of July 1, 2015.

-Senate Bill (SB) 5793 (Chapter 124, Laws of 2015), Providing Credit Towards Child Support Obligations for Veterans Benefits took effect on July 24, 2015.
+Senate Bill (SB) 5793 (Chapter 124, Laws of 2015) Providing Credit Towards Child Support Obligations for Veterans Benefits took effect on July 24, 2015.
 This bill amended RCW 26.18.190 to provide that when "the veterans' administration apportions a veteran's benefits to pay child support on behalf of or on account of the child or children of the veteran, the amount paid for the child or children shall be treated for all purposes as if the veteran paid the benefits toward the satisfaction of that person's child support obligation for that period for which benefits are paid."

-House Bill (HB) 2585, Temporary Assistance for Needy Families (TANF) - Benefits for a Child was signed into law on March 27, 2014.
-The bill created greater parity for non-parental caregivers by amending RCW 74.12.037 to allow a 50% unearned income disregard for TANF child-only cases involving non-parental caregivers, many of whom are kinship caregivers (such as a grandparent, aunt, uncle or other relative).
+House Bill (HB) 2585, TANF - Benefits for a Child was signed into law on March 27, 2014.
+The bill created greater parity for nonparental caregivers by amending RCW 74.12.037 to allow a 50% unearned income disregard for TANF child-only cases involving non-parental caregivers, many of whom are kinship caregivers (such as a grandparent, aunt, uncle or other relative).
 This change was intended to ease the financial burden for these families, as many non-parental caregivers live on fixed incomes.
 The effective date for implementation of the 50% unearned income disregard for non-parental caregivers was November 1, 2014.

-Senate Bill (SB) 6573, Changing the Effective Date of Modifications to the Aged, Blind, or Disabled (ABD) and the Housing and Essential Needs (HEN) Programs was signed into law on April 3, 2014.
-A statutory change in 2013 directed DSHS to determine program eligibility for the ABD program using less restrictive standards for the duration of a person's disabling condition (from 12 months to 9 months) and consideration of past work (from 15 years to 10 years) during the period of

-January 2014 through June 2015.
+Senate Bill (SB) 6573 Changing the Effective Date of Modifications to the ABD cash assistance and the Housing and HEN programs was signed into law on April 3, 2014.
+A statutory change in 2013 directed DSHS to determine program eligibility for the ABD program using less restrictive standards for the duration of a person's disabling condition (from 12 months to 9 months) and consideration of past work (from 15 years to 10 years) during the period of January 2014 through June 2015.
 Enacting SB 6573 into law changed the date for reverting to the more restrictive standards for program eligibility from July 1, 2015 to July 1, 2014.